geoflows/D-Claw/README.md

 ```
 git remote add username git@github.com:username/D-Claw.git
 ```
-these settings can be modified at anytime with `git remote set-url`.
+These settings can be modified in your local working repository at anytime with `git remote set-url`.
 Develop in a branch other than master:
 ```
 git checkout -b my_branch